spaskalev/buddy_alloc/README.md

 - Fixed call stack use, no recursion
 - C99-compatibility for code and tests
 - 100% line and branch test coverage
-- Supports on 32-bit and 64-bit platforms
+- Supports 32-bit and 64-bit platforms
 - Endian-agnostic, works on both LE and BE
+- Compiles with GCC, Clang and MSVC

 ## Usage